EURECA

 Description:

-Thanks to this continuous direct contact with the public frequenting the bar, the garden, cultural events, children's parties, individuals included in personalized rehabilitation programs manage to experience continuous interaction with the community, thus realizing their full participation in all aspects of life, not just work, but also the growth of relational skills.
+This direct engagement with the community through the café, garden, cultural events, and children's parties helps those in personalized rehabilitation programs to interact continually with the community, enhancing their participation in all life aspects, not just employment, but also in developing relational skills.

-To date, activities are divided into horticulture, bars, disadvantaged individuals (PTRI and Free the Penalty), educational farm, and summer center.
-Since 2012, an inter-institutional work platform on alternative criminal enforcement to imprisonment has been active at the Orto.
-The platform is called "Participating in Freedom" and involves the External Penitentiary Enforcement Office of the Ministry of Justice, the House of Benevento, the Diocesan Caritas of Benevento, the Municipality of Benevento, and several third-sector agencies.
+As of now, the project includes horticulture, a bar, support for disadvantaged individuals (PTRI and Free the Penalty), an educational farm, and a summer centre.
+Since 2012, the "Participating in Freedom" inter-institutional work platform has been operational, involving the External Penitentiary Enforcement Office of the Ministry of Justice, the House of Benevento, the Diocesan Caritas of Benevento, the Municipality of Benevento, and various third-sector agencies.

-Today, the Orto is animated by the Consortium of Social and Agricultural Cooperatives "Sale della Terra".
-The Consortium intends to invest in craft activities and allow guests from different social habitats who are following their own path to concrete a real work activity.
-Agricultural activities aim to defend territories and promote social cohesion, including fragile individuals in the workforce and reclaiming territories at risk of marginalization and abandonment.
+Currently, the Orto is managed by the Consortium of Social and Agricultural Cooperatives "Sale della Terra," which seeks to invest in craft activities and support individuals from diverse social backgrounds in engaging in meaningful work.
+The agricultural endeavors aim to safeguard local territories and foster social cohesion by integrating vulnerable populations into the workforce and revitalizing areas at risk of marginalization and abandonment.

 Read More